rubenwgs/WuS/Data_Modelling_and_Databases/Book/Chapter8/DMDB_BN_CH8.md

 It might seem that the more indexes we create, the more likely it is that an index useful for a given query will be available.
 However, if modifications are the most frequent action, then we should be very conservative about creating indexes, since each modification on a relation $R$ forces us to change any index on one or more of the modified attributes of $R$.

 Following an example of how to calculate the best index:
 Let us consider the relation `StarsIn(movieTitle, movieYear, starName)`.
-Suppose that there are three database operations that we somestimes perform on this relation:
+Suppose that there are three database operations that we sometimes perform on this relation:

 ```sql
     /* Q1 */